 UK research investment, funding structures, Research Excellence Framework, What’s it Worth studies.

-Global Policy Lead
+Head of Global Policy

 We want the research we fund – like publications, data, software and materials – to be open and accessible, so it can have the greatest possible impact.